Dreamown/im2mesh_matlab/README.md

 demo08 - Demonstrate parameter hmax for mesh generation demo09 - Demonstrate how to select phases for meshing demo10 - Demonstrate different polyline smoothing techniques

+demo11 - Demonstrate how to find node sets at the interface and boundary